 Related Post: Best Places To Visit In Japan

 Some of the most popular games you can participate in include ‘Hanetsuki’.
 This is similar to badminton, but it has beautifully decorated wooden panels.
 Children also play a game where they spin wooden tops on surfaces.
 One of the most common Japanese New Year traditions is flying kites.
 Japanese demon kites were flown to ward off evil.
 You can also fly regular kites, and you can find these in most shops during New Year’s.
+Overall, the Japanese New Year celebration is incomplete without playing games with friends and family.

 Related Post: Haunted Places In Japan